gabrielfu/agora/README.md

 agora
 ```

-Alternatively, you can save your data in your project directory to have an isolate environment.
+Alternatively, you can save your data in your project directory to have a separate workspace.

 ```shell
 # this will read and write data to `./.agora`